Zizou patio daytime

 • price 2 of 4

-Housed in historic bungalows, this combination cottage-like café and cocktail bar serves large plates of gourmet American classics.
+Housed in a historic Los Feliz bungalow, this combination cottage-like café and cocktail bar serves large plates of gourmet American classics.
 Breakfast items are served all day long, and you can expect to find diners filling up the beautiful garden patio at all hours—and especially for weekend brunch—whether they’re here for a stack of pancakes, a meaty, flavorful burger or one of the fantastic cocktails at Big Bar later in the evening.
 At night, twinkling lights line the patio, and in the warmer months, Alcove turns its outdoor space into a theater, hosting dinner and a movie under the stars.

 • Steakhouse